zuplo/docs/articles/guides/reusing-code.md

+---
-# Share code across request handlers and policies with modules
+title: Share code across request handlers and policies with modules
+---

 Sharing code across your request handlers and policies is easy with modules.
 Simply create a new module with exports and import them to your other files.